namedysx/CRAFT-tensorflow/README.md

     # train(False)
     test('ckpt_path', 'text_image_path')

-the first argument is your .ckpt path, seconed argument is text image path
+The first argument is your .ckpt path, seconed argument is text image path.

 Fine-tuning:

 TO DO

-if you want to do this, you could use train(False), it means you load a checkpoint then training
+If you want to do this, you could use train(False), it means you load a checkpoint then training

 Weak supervision: